-The mission of The Morton Arboretum is to collect and study trees, shrubs, and other plants from around the world.
-The Arboretum maintains living collections on display across naturally beautiful landscapes for people to study and enjoy, and to learn how to grow them in ways that enhance our environment.
+The mission of The Morton Arboretum is to collect and study trees, shrubs, and other plants from around the world, to display them across naturally beautiful landscapes for people to study and enjoy, and to learn how to grow them in ways that enhance our environment.
 Our goal is to encourage the planting and conservation of trees and other plants for a greener, healthier, and more beautiful world.

 The Morton Arboretum was founded in 1922 by Joy Morton (1855-1934).
 The inspiration for the Arboretum had its origins in Mr. Morton’s own family tree.
-His father, J. Sterling Morton (1832–1902), was the founder of the original Arbor Day.
-Over the decades, the Arboretum has continued to evolve, while staying true to the Morton family motto, to “Plant Trees.”
+His father, J. Sterling Morton (1832–1902), was the founder of Arbor Day.
+Over the decades, the Arboretum has continued to evolve, while staying true to the Morton family motto, “Plant Trees.”

 Joy Morton founded the Morton Salt Company in Chicago in 1885, and, later The Morton Arboretum 25 miles west of the city in Lisle in 1922.
 LEARN MORE

 The founder of The Morton Arboretum, Joy Morton, was the eldest of four sons.
-His father, Julius Sterling Morton (1832–1902), was the Secretary of Agriculture to President Cleveland and founder of the original Arbor Day.
-“Plant Trees” was the Morton's family motto.
+His father, J. Sterling Morton (1832–1902), was the Secretary of Agriculture to President Cleveland and founder of Arbor Day.
+“Plant Trees” was the Morton family motto.
 LEARN MORE

-Created by a former employee of The Morton Arboretum, the logo is symbolic and nostalgic to the Morton family emblem.
+Created by a former employee of The Morton Arboretum, the logo is symbolic and has nostalgic ties to the Morton family emblem.
 Learn more

 Morton Family Cemetery

-Arboretum founder Joy Morton set aside this one-acre parcel was set aside as a family burial grounds by Joy Morton in 1925, and remains a site honoring the founders of the Arboretum and members of his family.
+Arboretum founder Joy Morton set aside this one-acre parcel was set aside as a family burial ground by Joy Morton in 1925, and is the final resting place for the founder of the Arboretum and members of his family.
 Learn more

 Thornhill Education Center

 Set on the site of the former Morton family mansion, the Thornhill Education Center is a mixture of modern education facilities and historical architecture.
 The original Morton family library remains a part of the structure, which contains a unique bay of stained glass windows dedicated to the trees through history.
 Learn more